-A memo that was leaked from the Department of Health and Human Services (one wonders how that happens) signaled that the department was considering cuts in contraceptives funding and an increase of funding for Fertility Awareness Based Methods (FABMs).
-Immediately several media outlets responded with attacks and misinformation against FABMs.
-Regardless of our political preferences and our views about this administration, we must continue to speak up and bring awareness of the true effectiveness of FABMs and how they can help all women.
+A memo that was leaked from the Department of Health and Human Services (one wonders how that happens) signaled that the department was considering cuts in contraceptives funding and an increase of funding for Fertility Awareness Methods (FAM).
+Immediately several media outlets responded with attacks and misinformation against FAMs.
+Regardless of our political preferences and our views about this administration, we must continue to speak up and bring awareness of the true effectiveness of FAMs and how they can help all women.

-All of these articles of course refer to the oft-cited yet misleading report by the Centers for Disease Control and Prevention (CDC) that asserts that based on typical use, Fertility Awareness Based Methods fail 24% of the time.
-HHS’ website has similar information in their fact sheet about FABMs, providing fodder for their own opponents.
-These reports continue to confuse modern FABMs with the antiquated rhythm method, and that’s how the study behind the CDC rating came about and why their website needs to be changed.
+All of these articles of course refer to the oft-cited yet misleading report by the Centers for Disease Control and Prevention (CDC) that asserts that based on typical use, fertility awareness methods fail 24% of the time.
+HHS’ website has similar information in their fact sheet about FAMs, providing fodder for their own opponents.
+These reports continue to confuse modern FAMs with the antiquated rhythm method, and that’s how the study behind the CDC rating came about and why their website needs to be changed.
 The petition to the CDC sponsored by Natural Womanhood and FACTS has been signed by over 6,300 people so far, and explains in detail how the CDC report is based on weak research.

-Here is the evidence-based data for three of the most popular Fertility Awareness Based Methods, based on an article published in May 2013 by the Osteopathic Family Physician Journal[ii] and a more recent study of the Marquette method.
+Here is the evidence-based data for three of the most popular fertility awareness methods, based on an article published in May 2013 by the Osteopathic Family Physician Journal[ii] and a more recent study of the Marquette method.

 - Sympto-thermal Method: unintended pregnancy rate with perfect use is 0.4%, with typical use 1.6%

 - Marquette Method: unintended pregnancy rate with perfect use 0%, with typical use 6.8%